tarasglek/taras.glek.net.old/content/post/Moto-Z-has-10x-less-lag-than-pixel.md

 <p>Android OEMs like Motorola/Samsung (f2fs authors) are improving Android performance. <a href="http://amzn.to/2hkMchI">Moto Z</a> and a few other recent Androids have drastically reduced storage lag.
 Next time you are shopping, try to avoid buying devices that will slow down to point of being unusable as NAND wears out (ala Nexus 7, Nexus 6).
 I doubt anyone would spot the difference between a brand new Pixel and Moto-Z. However after a year of use, the difference should be stark.</p>

 <p>Phone reviewers should be more vigilant and shame poorly-implemented devices.
-I won&rsquo;t be recommending the Pixel to any family members.</p>
+I won’t be recommending the Pixel to any family members.</p>

-<p>I&rsquo;m not recommending people buy Moto Z. WIFI/cell reception seems worse on Z than Pixel.
+<p>I’m not recommending people buy Moto Z. WIFI/cell reception seems worse on Z than Pixel.
 Camera is worse too.</p>

 <p><a href="https://news.ycombinator.com/item?id=13155894">Comments/HackerNews</a></p>